VincentSheehan22/UCDPA_vincentsheehan/README.md

 distribution of players vs. number of points.

 DataFrame merging is demonstrated with a subset of the top 100 entries in the dataset (sorted on points, goal, assists).
-A supplemental dataset for the same 100 players, also available from https://www.nhl.com [4], is supplied for the merge.
+A supplemental dataset for the same 100 players, also available from https://www.nhl.com (National Hockey League 2022), is supplied for the merge.
 This dataset provides biographical information, such as date-of-birth, height, weight, and nationality - further attributes that could be applied for classification use cases.

 Supervised machine learning is applied to the dataset using a decision tree regressor from the scikit-learn package.
 The target chosen for prediction, y, is goals (G) as being one of the most indicative measures of player performance.